Supporting mental health and resilience in the workplace.

 By considering the impact of personal resilience, the environment employees work in and how they are led, managed and supported, you can start to build a picture of psychological safety within your organisation.

 Designed to support this activity, Wellbeing Insights (Wbi) is a predictive, online workplace wellbeing tool that analyses and identifies wellbeing issues.
-Based on clinical research, it correlates mental resilience, the working environment and management approaches to understand absence and presenteeism issues and where they could potentially develop.
+Based on extensive, validated research, it correlates mental resilience, the working environment and management approaches to understand absence and presenteeism issues and where they could potentially develop.

-By gaining an insight into whether employees are ‘thriving’, ‘hiving’ or simply ‘surviving’, you can influence your strategies so support and resources are directed to where the most impact can be made.
+By gaining an insight into levels of employee wellbeing and resilience, you can influence your strategies so support and resources are directed to where the most impact can be made.

 - A short online survey with immediate and confidential report